demogitjava/webshop/README.md

 Demo Webshop with Spring Boot + Theamleaf / Bootstrap
 ============================================================

-You can use Netbeans to compile your own webshop from https://netbeans.apache.org/
+You can use Netbeans IDE to compile your own webshop from https://netbeans.apache.org/

 If you use Jetbrains IDE you can set up the path